Hedgehog Friendly Campus

 Greenwich Hedgehog Campuses

+The last sighting of a Hedgehog on campus was in October 2021 at Avery Hill.
 Our Ecosystem Services Policy (supporting our sustainability policy), signed by the Vice Chancellor, recognises that we have a responsibility to manage and improve our natural land where possible.
 This initiative is a perfect project in encouraging positive action to safe-guard an important species.
 Students and staff can all be involved!
-We have a dedicated ‘Hog Team’ at each of our three campuses.

 • Fundraising & events